ing-bank/lion/.changeset/wet-crabs-shop.md

 '@lion/combobox': minor
 ---

-Add a new \_getTextboxValueFromOption method on LionCombobox, to be able to overide how the modelValue is displayed in the textbox
+Add a new \_getTextboxValueFromOption method on LionCombobox, to be able to override how the modelValue is displayed in the textbox